US lawmakers to grill United Airlines on passenger removal

 United Chief Executive Oscar Munoz’s appearance before the U.S. House Transportation and Infrastructure Committee will test how the Republican-led Congress addresses company misconduct at a time of sweeping deregulation in Washington.
 Republicans largely back President Donald Trump’s push to undo industry rules and regulations they say hamper business growth.

-Joining Munoz at the hearing will be United President Scott Kirby as well as executives from American Airlines
+Joining Munoz at the hearing will be United President Scott Kirby as well as executives from American Airlines, Southwest Airlines, Alaska Airlines and a consumers’ union consultant.

 The executives will be grilled on the growing consumer anger directed at airlines, which came to a head when Dr. David Dao was dragged from a United flight at a Chicago airport on April 9 to make room for crew members on the aircraft.